parisepigenetics/Methylator-Documentation/docs/index.md

     **For EDC people :** We thank the Bioinformatics and Biostatistics Core Facility, Paris Epigenetics and Cell Fate Center for bioinformatics support.
     **For External users :** We thank the Bioinformatics and Biostatistics Core Facility, Paris Epigenetics and Cell Fate Center for sharing their analysis workflows.

-## Required Knowledge for Quick Start

-!!! warning
-    Methylator was designed to be as user-friendly as possible; however, it is a tool dedicated to complex biological analyses and requires certain prerequisites to ensure a quick start and understanding of the analyses performed.

-- Be comfortable with the UNIX/Linux operating system, particularly the file structure and main commands.
-- Know how to use a computing cluster (HPC) with the SLURM scheduler.
--  Understand the fundamental steps of DNA methylation analysis and the associated file formats.
-The [biological context](biological_context.md) section can be used for this.
--  Have general knowledge in statistics/biostatistics.

 ## Avantages et limitations

 *Insérer un tableau de benchmarling d'autres workflow*